-A portable single burner butane stove is an excellent resource for emergency cooking, while on the go, or camping.
+A portable single burner butane stove is an excellent resource for ordinary cooking (highly used in Asian culture), emergency cooking, while on the go, or camping.

 Cooking without electricity is something that everyone should consider in case of a power outage or other emergency situations.